-Your iPhone and iPad are superb, versatile devices, but once their batteries run out, they turn into useless slabs of metal and glass.
-And occasionally it has been remarked that Apple's devices don't always last as long between charges as we would ideally like.
+Your iPhone and iPad are versatile devices, but once their batteries run out, they turn into useless slabs of metal and glass.
+And occasionally it has been remarked that Apple's devices don't always last as long between charges as we would like.

 Well, help is at hand.
-In this giant tutorial article we gather the best power-saving tips and tricks to keep your battery running all day long, whether you're on a slimline iPhone SE or a massive iPad Pro.
+In this giant tutorial we gather the best power-saving tips and tricks to keep your battery running all day long, whether you're on a slimline iPhone SE or a massive iPad Pro.

 Here are the best ways to improve your iPhone or iPad's battery life, from system-wide settings worth tweaking to third-party apps that you should stop - or start - using in order to preserve battery life.
 And we also cover desirable accessories that will help.